varunbw/leetcode-helper/FAQ.md

 ## What does DeleteAllocatedNodes() do at the end of main.cpp?
 During parsing, if you are making a linked list, a binary tree, or a graph, we need to dynamically allocate memory.
 This memory needs to be freed for 2 reasons:
 - It is good practice.
-- Address Sanitizer will scream in your console everytime you run the program because you are leaking memory (by not freeing dynamically allocated memory).
+- Address Sanitizer will scream in your console everytime you run the program because you are leaking memory (by not freeing dynamically allocated memory) (only on Linux).

 The funciton will free all nodes that are allocated by the functions responsible for making the data structures.
 If you dynamically allocate outside of these functions, you'll need to keep track of them and free them separately.